Getting to Keble College

 Services to London Paddington run twice an hour during the day, with journeys taking around 60 minutes.
 Information on rail journeys and fares to/from Oxford are available from National Rail Enquiries - http://www.nationalrail.co.uk .

 Please note: When booking train tickets you will need to be careful not to select Oxford Parkway Station (OXP), which is north of the city by the Water Eaton Park and Ride.

 The main bus station in Oxford is located at Gloucester Green in the City Centre, approximately 15 minutes’ walk from Keble.
 National Express runs a variety of services to Oxford from locations throughout the UK.

 The Oxford Tube bus service runs from Central London (Victoria, Marble Arch, Notting Hill Gate and Shepherd’s Bush) to Oxford every 10-15 minutes including throughout the night.
-The Oxford Bus Company X90 also runs from London (Victoria, Marble Arch and Baker St) to Oxford up to every 15 minutes.

 Further information is also available on Oxford city council’s website:

 Oxford's central location makes it easy to reach the city for participants travelling by air.
 Bus services run regularly from the following airports: